 Using a monotonicity formula, Huisken \cite{H1} showed that Type I singularities of mean curvature flow are smooth asymptotically like self-shinkers.
-If one choose an essential blowup sequence $(p_j,t_j)$ for the compact Type II mean curvature flow such that $t_j\in [0,T-\frac{1}{j}]$, $p_j\in M^n$, and
+For the compact Type II mean curvature flow, choose the blowup sequence $(p_j,t_j)$ such that $t_j\in [0,T-\frac{1}{j}]$, $p_j\in M^n$, and

 Let $L_j = |H(p_j, t_j)|$.
 Consider the following rescaled mean curvature flows

 for $t\in[\alpha_j, \Omega_j]$, where $\alpha_j = -t_j L^2_j \to -\infty$ and $\Omega_j=(T-t_j-\frac{1}{j})L^2_j\to+\infty$.
 For each rescaled flow (\ref{typeii}), $0 \in M^j_0$ and $|H_j|$ achieves the maximum value 1 at $t=0$.
 By employing a Harnack inequality, Hamilton \cite{Hamilton} showed that any strictly convex eternal solution to the mean curvature flow where the mean curvature assumes its maximum value at a point in space-time must be a translating soliton.
 Huisken and Sinestrari (\cite{HS1} \cite{HS2}) proved blowup sequence of the compact mean curvature flow with positive mean curvature subconverges to a weakly convex limit splitting as $\mathbb{R}^{n-k}\times \Sigma^k$, where $\Sigma^k$ is strictly convex.
 Their results implies that rescaled sequence (\ref{typeii}) subconverges to a translating soliton if $M_0$ is mean-convex.